-Words were my first love.
-Music, fine art and photography jostled for equal attention.
-I grew up surrounded by them all and loved them all.
-When the time came to choose, I decided on Journalism and made a career from words.
-Then someone handed me a camera.
-Shortly after that I started freelancing as a writer and photographer.
-Then life handed me Prince Albert and I found joy and peace in the mesmerising pools of watercolour.
+I grew up surrounded with books, music and art in its many splendid forms.
+When the time came to choose, I chose words.
+Then I was handed a camera and realised I was rushing the interviews to get to the pictures.
+Soon afterwards I started freelancing as a writer and photographer.
+Then life handed me the arid Karoo and I found joy and peace in the mesmerising pools of watercolour.

-Watercolour has been called the ‘master’s medium’, and although I haven’t mastered it yet, the pursuit of it brings me so much joy.
-Watercolour probably has the right to be a bit unforgiving.
-After all, it does half the work for you – if you can learn to trust and let go.
+I suppose in that sense my work is very personal and honest as it’s an outpouring of what’s going on inside.
+And that is many, many questions.
+Watercolour has been called the ‘master’s medium’.
+All I know is the pursuit of mastering it is pure delight.
+And it probably has the right to be unforgiving.
+After all, it does half the work for you – if you trust and let go.

 Contact Paula on 072 238 7804